Skip to main content

 Bladder cancer treatments are based on the type of bladder cancer and the stage of the disease.
 The most common type of bladder cancer is transitional cell carcinoma, also called urothelial carcinoma, which begins in cells in the innermost tissue layer of the bladder.
 There are other types of bladder cancers such as squamous cell carcinoma, small cell carcinoma, and adenocarcinoma, among others.

 The mainstays of bladder cancer treatment are surgery, radiation therapy, chemotherapy, and immunotherapy, depending on the stage.
+Recently, targeted therapies have been approved by the FDA for bladder cancer.
 Scientists continue to study novel treatments and drugs, along with new combinations of existing treatments.

 Non-muscle-invasive bladder cancer is cancer that has grown through the lining of the bladder but hasn’t yet invaded the muscle layer of the bladder.
-Treatment for this cancer is usually to remove the tumor by scraping it from the bladder wall.
+The common treatment approach for this cancer involves removing the tumor by scraping it from the bladder wall.

-Some patients may receive additional treatment after surgery with an immune-based therapy called bacillus Calmette-Guérin (BCG), or with chemotherapy drugs such as mitomycin C (Jelmyto) or gemcitabine put directly into the bladder to reduce the risk that the cancer will recur.
+Some patients may receive additional treatment after surgery with an immune-based therapy called bacillus Calmette-Guérin (BCG), or with chemotherapy drugs such as mitomycin C (Jelmyto) or gemcitabine put directly into the bladder to reduce the risk that of cancer recurrence.

 Immunotherapy

-Immunotherapy is treatment that helps the body’s immune system fight cancer more effectively.
-Certain immunotherapy drugs, called immune checkpoint inhibitors, are approved to treat some patients with locally advanced or metastatic bladder cancer.
+Immunotherapy is treatment that helps the body’s immune system to fight cancer more effectively.
+Certain immunotherapy drugs, known as immune checkpoint inhibitors, are approved to treat some patients with locally advanced or metastatic bladder cancer.

 Patients whose bladder cancers respond to immune checkpoint inhibitors tend to maintain those responses for long periods.
-Ongoing clinical trials will help researchers learn whether these extended responses help patients live longer.
+Ongoing clinical trials aim to determine whether these prolonged responses help people live longer.

 However, only a small number of patients respond to immune checkpoint inhibitors.
 Scientists are trying to develop biomarkers that could help doctors identify which patients with bladder cancer are likely to respond to these drugs.
-For example, a checkpoint protein called PD-L1 has been studied as a biomarker for response to treatment with immune checkpoint inhibitors.
+For example, the checkpoint protein called PD-L1 has been studied as a biomarker for predicting response to immune checkpoint inhibitor therapy.

 Scientists have now begun to test immune checkpoint inhibitors in earlier stages of bladder cancer and in combination with other treatments, such as chemotherapy: